Brown rice syrup is a sweetener derived from brown rice. It’s rich in glucose, which means it has a high glycemic index.

-Fructose can only be metabolized by the liver (7), but every cell in the body can use glucose.
+Fructose can only be metabolized by the liver (5), but every cell in the body can use glucose.

 Since brown rice syrup doesn’t contain fructose, the energy can be utilized without passing through the liver.
 While the spike in blood sugar levels is still undesirable, it may be a healthier way to add sweetness to foods with respect to liver function and metabolic function.

 In view of the fact that it’s just another added sugar in the diet that can create and escalate physical imbalances leading to disease and dysfunction, this may be the most positive statement it’s possible to make about brown rice syrup.

 When random organic brown rice syrups were tested for arsenic, significant levels of the chemical were found.
 Infant formulas sweetened with brown rice syrup contained up to 20 times the amount of arsenic as formulas using other products to enhance flavor.
-(12)
+(10)

 Though we can’t completely avoid chemicals and contaminants, it’s a blow when organic brown rice and syrup contain arsenic.
-It’s even more disturbing that the FDA allows toxic chemicals in formula.

 Having solid information about the attributes of brown rice syrup doesn’t solve the problem of finding healthy ways to stimulate the pleasure centers in the brain through eating sweets without negatively impacting metabolism.